 Another side of my work is producing scarves and bags.
-Producing texture in my work is also important, so I often use the different properties of yarns and fibres to produce interesting end results in woven fabric.
+Producing texture in my ‘wearables’ is important, so I often use the different properties of yarns and fibres to produce interesting end results in woven fabric.
 Woven fabric is rarely ‘finished’ when it comes off the loom, and there are different treatments such as steaming or ironing recommended for different yarns – so when they are mixed you can ‘plan’ for a particular end result, but sometimes serendipity plays a part too…My first weaving experience was on a tapestry loom, and this is something I am again doing more of – mostly producing work to be hung.

 You can see some more examples of my work on my Gallery page.